-Hong Kong's black-clad protesters target Beijing's representative office
+Hong Kong's black-clad protesters deface Beijing's Liaison Office

 Millions have rallied over the past two months in an unprecedented show of force against Hong Kong leader Carrie Lam, triggering the worst social turmoil to rock the former British colony since it returned to Chinese rule 22 years ago.

-Activists, many clad in black and wearing masks, defied police orders and marched beyond the official finish point of a rally that took place earlier in the day to make their way toward Beijing’s Liaison Office.
+Black-clad activists, many wearing masks, defied police orders and marched beyond the official end-point of a rally that took place earlier in the day to make their way toward Beijing’s Liaison Office, close to the heart of the financial center.

-“We are a bit worried about seeing no police here.
-Is it a trap?
-We won’t try to occupy.
-Just surround.
-We will decide later how long to stay,” said a young activist who was among the first to arrive and asked not to be identified.
+When asked if the protesters would attempt to force entry into the building, one 30-year-old man dressed head to toe in black, said, “No,” as he mimicked a throat-slitting action.

-Some protesters pelted eggs at the walls of the Liaison Office, as others blocked key roads in scenes reminiscent of democracy protests in 2014 that paralyzed parts of the city.
+Some protesters pelted eggs at the walls of the Liaison Office, while others spray-painted graffiti in a direct challenge to the Communist Party in Beijing.

+Hundreds of riot police took up positions close to the Liaison Office.
+Nearby, activists daubed graffiti on massive concrete pillars leading up to it, with the words “Restore Hong Kong, Revolution of Time.”

-Sunday’s protest, which had proceeded peacefully along the official route, is the latest in a wave of unrest that has plunged the Asian financial hub into political crisis.
+Sunday’s protest, which had proceeded peacefully along the police-mandated route, is the latest in a wave of unrest that has plunged the Asian financial hub into political crisis.

 Some held up banners that said, “LIAR” and “No excuse Carrie Lame”.
 A poster plastered on a lamppost called for an “Investigation on police brutality”.

-Many ignored the official end point of the rally as the demonstrations show no sign of let-up, posing the greatest popular challenge to Chinese leader Xi Jinping since he took power in 2012.
+Many ignored the official end-point of the rally as the demonstrations show no sign of let-up, posing the greatest popular challenge to Chinese leader Xi Jinping since he took power in 2012.

-“The police are terribly worried, I understand, about possible scuffles, clashes ... violence around the government and legislative complexes and the police headquarters,” said pro-democracy legislator Claudia Mo.

 Authorities used blue and white water-filled barriers to barricade government and police headquarters, while global bank HSBC, in a rare move, pulled down large metal barriers on the street level of its gleaming skyscraper building.